Blackhawks’ Connor Bedard Scores 50th NHL Goal

 Dedication to His Craft

-Bedard decided to forgo the World Championships in May so he could dedicate his entire offseason to his training.
+Bedard decided to forgo the World Championships this May so he could dedicate his entire offseason to his training.
 He spent the summer in his hometown of Vancouver working on his speed and overall explosiveness.

 It paid off; Bedard has looked faster and stronger this season, and the stats back it up as well.
 He’s also added a bit of grit and tenacity to his game.
-He’s on a mission to prove himself the generational talent he’s touted to be.
+He’s on a mission to prove himself as the generational talent he’s touted to be.

 Related – Bedard’s Improved Speed & Strength Driving Blackhawks to Begin Season